Liu Yuxin (singer): 2022–present: solo career beginning, Xanadu

 Over the course of December 2021 – September 2022, Xin has released 9 songs of "Xanadu".
 "Xanadu" includes 10 songs and 10 music videos in total, performed in 10+ distinct dancing styles.
 Xin experimented traditional Chinese folk music with modern pop in this album.
 From her interview with Global People and Harpers Bazaar-Vietnam Magazine, this has been a deep interest of her since she grew up in one of the most ethnically diverse region of China.
 The 9 songs that have been released are "Baby I Know", "Black Sun and White Moon", "Hurricane", "New and More", "X-plan", "Look Into The Mirror", "Like Love", "I and I", and "Boom Tick Boom".
 The last song has remained a secret track, which will soon be released.
 Xin collaborated with producers such as Tiger JK, Jeremy Ji, Arai Soichiro to produce the album, where she co-produced and solo-produced a couple of the songs.
 Her involvement of the album goes beyond as she authored majority of the songs' lyrics.
 In terms of dance MV, international dancers, including Acky (popping), Melvin Timtim (Hiphop), Tight Eyez (Krump), Aya Sato (Voguing), Lyle Beniga, Lachica, Galen Hooks, 1Million - Jinwoo & Youngbeen, and Kiel Tutin, led the choreography of each songs.

 On July 18, 2022, SM released "Better" (Chinese version), where Xin collaborated with BoA, planned and produced by executive producer Lee Sooman.
 "Better" tops the Chinese music and MV charts, and has accumulated over millions of view on YouTube, Weibo, and Bilibili.

 On August 13, 2022, Xin joined Street Dance of China Season 5 as its very first female captain.
 Her opening performance showcased her popping skill and New jack swing, a new element for her to incorporate.
 During an overlapping period of time, Xin also joined E-Pop of China as one of the lead artists to feat various electronic music producers, where she showcased a variety of skills beyond vocals in her performances., including Talkbox, B-box, and Djembe.

+In April 2024, XIN joined 88rising and made her US debut at Coachella.